Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 Install Preline UI with Laravel using Tailwind CSS

-Quick Laravel setup
+Laravel quick setup

 1. Install Preline UI

-npm install preline // or yarn add preline
+npm install preline

-Please note, Preline UI uses Tailwind CSS Forms plugin in all form components.
-Don't forget to install it, if you haven't done so already: npm install -D @tailwindcss/forms
+Preline UI uses the Tailwind CSS Forms plugin across form components.
+Install it if you have not already: npm install -D @tailwindcss/forms

 @import "tailwindcss";